luthando-kelengeshe/luthando-kelengeshe/README.md

-# Hi, I'm Luthando Kelengeshe.
+# Hi, I'm Luthando Siphamandla Kelengeshe.

-I'm a full-stack developer with backend as my first priority.
-All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
+A passionate software developer with a knack for crafting elegant solutions to challenging technical problems.
+Proficient in full stack development, with a focus on building scalable and maintainable software systems.
+Experienced in Agile methodologies and cross-functional collaboration, driving projects from conception to delivery.
+Dedicated to refining skills and staying abreast of industry trends to deliver cutting-edge solutions that exceed expectations.

    <p align="left">
       <a href="https://www.youtube.com/channel/UCZLJS3S_2CKk3KNeflK3QRg?sub_confirmation=1">